apache/daffodil/DEVELOP.md

 whether to define the schema and test data inline in the TDML file or leave the schema and test data in separate files which the TDML file reads.
-For easier development, you can run TDML tests in the same directory without needing your IDE or SBT using this command:
+For easier development, you can run TDML tests in the same directory without needing your IDE or sbt using this command:

 ```text
 daffodil test nums.tdml